Visual Merchandising: 12 Insights How To Merchandise Your Store

 12. Add motion to your display

-It is easy to only think about what the display looks like in terms of colors and textures, but you can go further and add movement with a fan carefully placed out of sight to slightly blow a summer dress, or add a toy train during the holidays, or demonstrate your product in use.
-Usually, the motion also provides a sound which is a bonus.
+It is easy to only think about what the display looks like in terms of colors and textures.
+Still, you can go further and add movement with a fan carefully placed out of sight to slightly billow out a summer dress, add a toy train during the holidays, or demonstrate your product in use.
+Usually, the motion also provides a sound, which is a bonus.

 Or, check out a company that works with in-store media for retailers.